Adolphe Sax: Career and later life

-After leaving the Royal Conservatory of Brussels, Sax began to experiment with new instrument designs, while his parents continued their business of making conventional instruments.
+Sax began to experiment with new instrument designs, while his parents continued their business of making conventional instruments.
 Sax's first important invention was an improvement in bass clarinet design, which he patented at the age of 24.
 He relocated permanently to Paris in 1842 and began working on a new set of valved bugles.
 While he did not invent this instrument, his examples were much more successful than those of his rivals and became known as saxhorns.
 Hector Berlioz was so enamoured of these that he arranged in February 1844 for one of his pieces to be played entirely on saxhorns.
 They were made in seven different sizes and paved the way for the creation of the flugelhorn.
 Today saxhorns are sometimes used in concert bands, marching bands, and orchestras.
 The saxhorn also laid the groundwork for the modern euphonium.

 Sax also developed the saxotromba family, valved brass instruments with narrower bore than the saxhorns, in 1845, though they survived only briefly.

 The use of saxhorns spread rapidly.
 The saxhorn valves were accepted as state-of-the-art in their time and remain largely unchanged today.
 The advances made by Adolphe Sax were soon followed by the British brass band movement, which exclusively adopted the saxhorn family of instruments.
 A decade after saxhorns became available, the Jedforest Instrumental Band (1854) and The Hawick Saxhorn Band (1855) were formed in the Scottish Borders.